cpaxton/virgil/README.md

 ## License

-If you somehow find this and want to use it, please give me credit; everything here is by [Chris Paxton](https://cpaxton.github.io/).
+If you somehow find this and want to use it, please give me credit; Virgil is a project by [Chris Paxton](https://cpaxton.github.io/).

+The code is covered by an [Apache 2.0 license](LICENSE), but the models and data are covered by their own licenses.